Jorge Molina (footballer, born 1982)

-Jorge Molina Vidal (born 22 April 1982) is a Spanish former footballer who played as a centre-forward.
+Jorge Molina Vidal (born 22 April 1982) is a Spanish former professional footballer who played as a centre-forward.

-A late bloomer, he began to play professional football at 25 with Poli Ejido.
+A late bloomer, he began to play organised football at 25 with Poli Ejido.
 He represented mainly Betis during his career, achieving two promotions to La Liga and scoring 77 goals in 213 matches in all competitions in the process.
 In the Spanish top division, he also represented Getafe and Granada, totalling 289 games and 73 goals over nine seasons.

-Club career
+Career

 Early years

 Molina was born in Alcoy, Province of Alicante.
 Until the age of 23, he only played in the Tercera División, representing CD Alcoyano, Benidorm CF and CF Gandía.
 In 2005 he re-joined Benidorm, now in the Segunda División B.

 Molina made his professional debut in 2007–08, playing in the Segunda División with Polideportivo Ejido.
 It would be a short-lived experience, as his five goals – squad-best, tied with three other players – in 30 matches, were not enough to prevent relegation.
 On 29 October 2008, he scored a hat-trick in a 5–0 home win against Villarreal CF in the round of 32 of the Copa del Rey (6–1 on aggregate).

 In the summer of 2009, both Molina and teammate Juli signed with another side in the second division, Elche CF. His debut season was nothing short of spectacular, as he led the scoring charts with 26; on 19 June 2010, even though none of the teams left had anything to play for, he scored four times in the 4–1 home victory over champions Real Sociedad.